 - paraphrase the client’s words

-- ask powerful question that flow with the client’s agenda
+- ask powerful questions that flow with the client’s agenda

 - respond in a flexible manner